TAUSBV/dqf-api/v3/README.md

 	- They are *both null* when an error annotation applies to the whole segment.
 	- If the user applies an error to a selected text then the start and end positions of the selection have to be specified.
 * The field _content_ in the _corretion_ object contains the whole text of the segment (**including deletions**).
+* In the _detailList_, we specify the type of change for each sub-segment item (_subContent_).
+Sub-segment items can be words or single characters.
+The allowed types are:
+    * _unchanged
+    * added
+    * deleted_

 **EXAMPLE**